Zarmeena667/Midterm-Project-LHL/README.md

 ## Project Motivation and Goals

 The goal of this project was to identify trends and gather insights using the available data on Best-selling Amazon books (2000-2023).
-The data was originally sourced from https://www.kaggle.com/datasets/anshtanwar/top-200-trending-books-with-reviews \
-Note: Unsure if I should just add the main questions here or address that in the questions section.

 ## Key Questions